4 Things To Think About Before You Make Money From Your Hobby

 You need a certain level of authority or expertise if you want to make money from your hobby.

 I’m reminded of a friend who loves singing.
-Unfortunately, singing doesn’t love her. :( Although it’s her hobby, she can’t really make money from it (well, she actually can but that’s beside the point :D ).
-And if she really wants to earn good income from it, she would need to hone the hobby into a skill.
+Unfortunately, singing doesn’t love her.
+Although it’s her hobby, she can’t really make money from it (well, she actually can but not the way she might want or expect it).
+And if she really wants to earn a good income from it, she would need to hone the hobby into a skill.

-So unless you’re determined to improve and be passionate, then just leave your hobby as it is and simply enjoy.
+So unless you’re determined to improve and be passionate, then just leave your hobby as it is and simply enjoy it.

 Some hobbies are not fun anymore if you make it a business.